-Core infrastructure Primary PPP/low-risk energy projects India infrastructure Dynamic businesses that own their asset base in perpetuity, not concessions with a finite life.
-These have low volatility across economic cycles and tend to offer returns of between 8-15%.
-Concession-based primary PPP projects, mainly in education, healthcare and public sector accommodation, as well as primary renewable energy projects.
-These investments typically target returns of between 9-12%.
-Higher risk characteristics, through exposure to increased market or geopolitical risk.
-Objective: at least 75% of portfolio value Objective: build further exposure to primary projects over time Objective: realisation of investments over time
+Core infrastructure Primary PPP/low-risk India infrastructure energy projects Dynamic businesses that own Concession-based primary Higher risk characteristics. their asset base in perpetuity.
+PPP projects, mainly in education, through exposure to increased not concessions with a finite life. healthcare and public sector market or geopolitical risk. accommodation, as well as primary These have low volatility across economic cycles and tend to offer renewable energy projects.
+These returns of between 8-15%. investments typically target returns of between 9-12%.
+Objective: at least 75% Objective: build further Objective: realisation of of portfolio value investments over time exposure to primary projects over time